 You will use technology throughout the teacher residency program -- smart boards in classrooms, iPad-based or other handheld text and video exchanges, blogs and wikis, Cisco-supported video- and teleconferencing, online course work in collaboration with our partner, the American Museum of Natural History, and web-based courseware.
 Your own use of new media and technologies prepares you to incorporate multimedia teaching and learning techniques into your own classroom practice.

-- Generous scholarships and a living stipend
+- Generous scholarships

 CRISP strives to prepare teachers who: